MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 ### Soft delete

 With [soft delete](kusto/concepts/data-soft-delete.md), data is not necessarily deleted from storage artifacts.
-This method marks all matching records as deleted, so that they can be filtered out by queries, and doesn't require significant system resources.
-This method prevents deleted records from being recovered, regardless of retention or recoverability settings.
-The deletion process is final and irreversible.
+This method marks all matching records as deleted, so that they will be filtered out in queries, and doesn't require significant system resources.

 ### Purge

-With [purge](kusto/concepts/data-purge.md), all storage artifacts that have "poison" data is deleted and is useful for removing corrupt data.
-The deletion isn't immediate, requires significant system resources, and can take a whole day to complete.
-This method prevents deleted records from being recovered, regardless of retention or recoverability settings.
-The deletion process is final and irreversible.
+With [purge](kusto/concepts/data-purge.md), extents that have one or more records to be deleted, are replaced with new extents in which those records do not exist.
+This deletion process isn't immediate, requires significant system resources, and can take a whole day to complete.